ahmetonat/SOSS-S8-Interactive/README.md

   - **m=x.**    Set command mode.
     - m=0.: Hold constant position.
 The value is set separately using the **r=xxx.** command.
 Mode 0 allows you to generate arbitrary position trajectories by the motor under serial port supervision.
 You can connect several SOSS-S8's to a master processor to build a robot, for example.
     - m=1.: Square wave reference.
 The reference value changes between '0' position and the value set by the **r=xxx.** command.
 The pperiod is set by the **t=xxx.** command.
-    - m=2.: Reference is set by the voltage applied to A0, the analog input pin.
+    - m=2.: Reference is set by the voltage applied to ADC1, CH2 analog input pin.
 It will work like a RC servo in this mode.
+If you connect a potentiometer (as a volatage divider from 3.3V and GND), the motor shaft will track potentiometer position.

  - Parameter set commands have the following structure:
  **d=12500,4.**